 The Company makes estimates and assumptions that affect the reported amounts of assets and liabilities.
-Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+Assumptions and estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.

-16.1 Impairment losses on loans and advances
+15.1 Impairment losses on loans and advances

 The Company reviews its loan portfolios to assess impairment on a monthly basis.
-In determining whether an impairment loss should be recorded in profit and loss, the Company makes judgements as to whether there is any observable data indicating that there is a measurable decrease in the estimated future cash flows from a portfolio of loans before the decrease can be identified with an individual loan in that portfolio.
-This evidence may include observable data, indicating that there has been an adverse change in the payment status of borrowers in the Group, or national or local economic conditions that correlate with defaults on assets in the Company.
+In determining whether an impairment loss should be recognised, the Company makes judgements as to whether there is any observable data indicating a measurable decrease in the estimated future cash flows from a portfolio of loans before the decrease can be attributed to an individual loan in that portfolio.
+This evidence may include observable data, indicating that there has been an adverse change in the payment status of borrowers in the group, or national or local economic conditions that correlate with defaults on assets in the company.

-Management uses estimates based on historical loss experience for assets with credit risk characteristics and objective evidence of impairment, similar to those in the portfolio when scheduling its future cash flows.
+Management uses estimates based on historical loss experience for assets with credit risk characteristics and objective evidence of impairment, similar to those in the portfolio when forecasting its future cash flows.